-Ryan International School murder case: Pradyuman Thakur's father claims minister asked him not to seek CBI probe
+Ryan International School murder case: Class 2 student's father claims minister asked him not to seek CBI probe - Firstpost

 "Why was a Cabinet minister trying to scuttle CBI probe?
 Was it being done with the consent of CM Khattar?" he posted on Twitter.

-Pradyuman, a Class II student of the school, was found dead with his throat slit by a sharp-edged weapon on the morning of September 8.
+The Class 2 student of the school, was found dead with his throat slit by a sharp-edged weapon on the morning of September 8.

 Sources in the CBI said the crime was committed in just three to four minutes.